sandramsc/U-Aight-Chat-app/README.md

     </h2>

 ### About:
 Chat app that allows for signing up, logging in, signing out and chatting with other registered users.
-Connects to MSQL database
+Connects to MSQL database.

 ### Tools:
 * PHP, MSQL, JavaScript & AJAX